arnognulf/monorail/README.md

 ---------------
 Monorail comes with color scheme setting from the iTerm2 color scheme project: https://github.com/mbadolato/iTerm2-Color-Schemes

-*Note: many terminals do not support color setting despite colors showing up in the review. _This is not a bug in monorail_*
+*Note: many terminals do not support color setting despite colors showing up in the preview.
+This is not a bug in monorail*

 Run `monorail_color` to change foreground
 ```